, SWIM ONLY

 damage beach grass and vegetation.

-A large assembly permit issued by the village is required for beach parties attended by more than 50 individuals.
+A Use of Village Property Application and permit issued by the village is required for certain parties or events.

 Open containers containing alcoholic beverages are strictly prohibited on East Hampton Village beaches.